pal03377/master-thesis/thesis.typ

 We largely keep the architecture of the CoFee module as proposed by Bernius and Michel~#cite("cofee", "cofee2", "atheneLoadBalancer").
 Notably, Michel contributed a _Load Balancer_ that efficiently distributes incoming requests among the CoFee modules for _Segmentation_, _Embedding_, and _Clustering_~@atheneLoadBalancer.
 Unfortunately, the load balancer is highly coupled with the CoFee modules, which is why we cannot use it in Athena directly.
 To enhance compatibility, we introduce a _Module Adapter_ that provides a unified interface for the CoFee module to the Athena system.

+Both the existing CoFee module and the new Module Adapter are based on the FastAPI framework.

 #figure(
   image("figures/subsystem-decomposition-cofee-module.svg", width: 80%),
   caption: [Subsystem decomposition of the CoFee Module, inspired by similar diagrams in @cofee and @atheneLoadBalancer],